How to create and use our Database?

-I'll make a database to store data on my clients, so I call it 'Clients'.
+I'll make a database to store data on my clients, and I'll call it 'Clients.'

 Moving on to the advanced options, you can change the text that will appear on your 'Create record' button, and if you created a connection field on your pipe that allows you to connect cards to this database - you can select which fields you wish to be displayed on your related record.
 We'll get into creating and linking database records via our connection field later on.

 Permissions allow you to make your database either public or private, authorization determines if database members can create new records.